-Deininger, Michelle, ‘Pylons, Playgrounds and Power Stations: Ecofeminism and Landscape in 1970s Women’s Short Fiction from Wales’, in Ecofeminism in Dialogue, ed.
-Douglas A. Vakoch and Sam Mickey (Lexington, 2018)
+Deininger, Michelle, ‘Pylons, Playgrounds and Power Stations: Ecofeminism and Landscape in 1970s Women’s Short Fiction from Wales’, Ecofeminism in Dialogue, ed.
+Douglas A. Vakoch and Sam Mickey (Lexington, 2017)

 Deininger, Michelle, ‘“Life in our villages is practically no life at all”: Sketching the rural-urban shift in nineteenth-century depictions of Wales’, Rural-Urban Relationships in the Nineteenth-Century: Uneasy Neighbours?, ed Barry Sloan and Mary Hammond (Routledge, 2016)

-Deininger, Michelle, ‘Legacies of Recuperation: Feminism, Suffrage and the New Woman in the Honno Classics Series’, Latchkey, IV (Spring, 2012).
-Available here.
+Deininger, Michelle, ‘Legacies of Recuperation: Feminism, Suffrage and the New Woman in the Honno Classics Series’, Latchkey, IV (Spring, 2012)

 Deininger, Michelle, ‘“It was forbidden, strictly forbidden”: Contesting Taboo in I Sent a Letter to My Love’, in Mapping the Territory: Critical Approaches to Welsh Fiction in English, ed Katie Gramich (Cardigan: Parthian, 2010)

-Deininger, Michelle, ‘Working Class Voices’, Wales Arts Review, 8 April 2018.
-Available here.
+Deininger, Michelle, ‘Working Class Voices’, Wales Arts Review, 8 April 2018

-Deininger, Michelle, ‘My journey from a council estate to a PhD’, Times Higher Education, 18 April 2018.
-Available here.
+Deininger, Michelle, ‘From Council Estate to a PhD’, Times Higher Education, 18 April 2018